bmpjansen/FraudDetection/readme.md

 # Fraud detection program
 A program to assist teachers in detection plagiarized answers for assignments given on [ans.app](https://www.ans.app/).
-This program was created for my master thesis.
+This program was created in a master thesis.

 This program is very early and misses features.
 Some processes might not work ideally (e.g. having to check the backend console for progress reports)